Gods of Mount Olympus / Credit: Wikimedia Commons

 Well … this should give you the gist.
 Hope this helped, and good luck on the exam!

-Alicia Lopez (College ’23) is a student at the University of Pennsylvania studying Classics and English.
+Alicia Lopez is a sophomore at the University of Pennsylvania studying Classics and English.